davesag/mock-req-res/README.md

 ### Test it

 - `npm test` — runs the unit tests.
-- `npm run test:coverage` — runs the unit tests with code coverage
+- `npm run test:unit:cov` — runs the unit tests with code coverage
 - `npm run test:mutants` — runs the mutation tests

 ### Lint it